U.S. flag

 Juvenile Drug Treatment Court Program

-In FY 22, OJJDP awarded more than $3 million to provide resources to state, local and Tribal governments to create and enhance juvenile treatment court programs and improve outcomes for youth with substance use or co-occurring mental health disorders.
+In fiscal year (FY) 2022, OJJDP awarded more than $3 million to provide resources to state, local and Tribal governments to create and enhance juvenile treatment court programs and improve outcomes for youth with substance use or co-occurring mental health disorders.
 The courts work to strengthen family engagement, address the root problems that may cause substance use and addiction, and empower young people to lead productive drug-free lives.
 The Office awarded $4 million to the National Association of Drug Court Professionals to providing training and technical assistance to states and local governments developing or enhancing drug treatment courts.

 Visit Program Page